 It is due for release in July 2020

 So there you have my most anticipated reads of 2020.
 As I mentioned I’ll be trying to borrow as many as I can from my Library!
+If I purchase any books, I’ll be using Hive Books*, who give a percentage of the transaction to a local book shop of your choice.
 What are your most anticipated reads of 2020?
 Are there any new books that should be on my radar?
 Let me know in the comments below.